Dietary Approaches to Managing Canine Epilepsy

 Research on MCT oil for dogs with epilepsy is promising.
 A study in the Journal of Veterinary Internal Medicine looked at 28 dogs with tough-to-treat epilepsy.
 These dogs received either MCT oil or plain olive oil daily.
 The results showed that dogs on MCT oil had fewer seizures each month.
 Some even stopped having seizures altogether!

-Mct oil for dogs with epilepsy
+MCT oil for dogs with epilepsy

 So, why does MCT oil help?
 MCTs turn into ketones fast, which might calm overactive brain cells.
 They’re now a key part of anti-seizure dog food.
 The study used a special 9% MCT diet.
 It helped with seizures, made dogs less anxious, and sharper mentally.